18F/eng-hiring/_guide/_pages/phone-screens.md

 We work on cross-functional teams.
 To us, that means teams which are made up of people with talents in product, design, content, strategy, engineering, and management who work as peers with each other and with the subject matter experts — those who we are assisting in our projects.

-- "Can you tell me about a time when you worked on a cross-functional team, especially one with user researchers or visual designers?"
-- "Can you describe a time or situation in which you saw or noted something that wasn’t working well and advocated for an improvement?"
+- "Can you describe a time or situation in which you saw or noted something that wasn’t working well and advocated for an improvement, especially when you were on a team with non-engineers?"
   - "Did your efforts succeed or fail, and can you explain why?"

 #### Values and team contributions